American Heart (film): Production

 American Heart was filmed in Seattle from August 1991 to October 1991.
-Elements of the screenplay for American Heart were based on material originally covered in Martin Bell's documentary film Streetwise, such as the relationship between Dewayne and his father in that movie.
 To prepare for the role, Jeff Bridges worked closely with Edward Bunker, an ex-con and author of the novel No Beast So Fierce which inspired the 1978 film Straight Time.
-Bridges also worked out with ex-cons to get his body in the shape of a prisoner.
+Bridges also worked out with ex-cons to get his body in similar shape to that of a prisoner.
 Edward Furlong was cast prior to the release of his debut film Terminator 2 when photographer Mary Ellen Mark did a photo essay on kid actors.
+Furlong prepared for his role by visiting the Covenant House in Los Angeles, where his aunt formerly worked.